SAFF Logo

 The content of Elly Hanson’s 70 page report is a review of masses of ‘research’ promoting a belief in the existence of Satanic Ritual Abuse by believers in Satanic Ritual Abuse.
 It is sheer propaganda.
 It is a regurgitation of the UK Satanic Panic of the early 1990s and more recently amplified and spread globally.

 'There are only a limited number of methodologies under which sexual abuse can occur so clearly all 'survivor's' stories will match to some degree, just as the modus operandi of all bank-robberies will match to some degree.
-Self-diagnosed 'victims' may well define as 'ritual elements' stereotypes and motifs which appear to indicate Satanic Ritual Abuse to the untutored, but history shows that almost always these narratives turnout to be false.
+Self-diagnosed 'victims' may well define as 'ritual elements' stereotypes and motifs which appear to indicate Satanic Ritual Abuse to the untutored, but history shows that almost always these narratives turn out to be false.
 Thousands of people and hundreds of cases of claimed SRA over nearly four decades have resulted in not a single example of Satanic Ritual Child Abuse (i.e. Abuse committed in the pursuance of Satanic Liturgy).
-SAFF has shown that hardly any of those claiming to have been 'ritually abused' 'within a 'systematic physical, sexual and emotional abuse supported by rituals and symbols' (RAINS own definition of Ritual Abuse ) can recall details of their abuse to match known Religious and Cult liturgies.
-Nothing matches or makes sense.
-To overcome this problem the SAFF presented The Satanic Footprint in 1991, ( https://saff.nfshost.com/footprin.htm ) a paper providing a profile of the most often occurring claims in all cases made during the height of the 1990 Satanic Panic, and then applied that profile to old and current cases.
-Using a prevalence scheme of this kind every case of Ritual Abuse was found to have inconsistencies and contradictions about certain known facets which experts in Occultism would expect to be present in the liturgy of Satanic or Witchcraft ceremonial.
-For example; a case would often be said to involve 'voodoo' motifs when Ackavoudoun is alien to European Witchcraft.
-In a substantial number of cases narratives would confuse motifs of Witchcraft (the remnants of ancient European Pantheism) with motifs and accoutrements of Satanism & Devil Worship (an anti-religion which inverts the Dualism of Christianity).
-Witchcraft and Satanism actually live in different cosmoses and do not mix!
-In short inferences by Ms Hanson that evidence exists in certain studies confirming that Ritual Abuse occurs in most if not all cases involving multiple victims, is simply wrong.
-For instance SAFF has done sterling work on the prevalence of child-abuse by priests ( https://saff.nfshost.com/blackmus2.htm ) and in some of these cases abuse occurred within churches, and involved religious imagery and objects (e.g. a priest penetrating a child's vagina with a crucifix), that would only be 'Ritual Abuse' if the Church itself demanded it in its liturgy for a particular end.
-Otherwise it is simply perverted Sadism by a renegade priest and not connected in any way to the work of the Church.
+SAFF has shown that of those claiming to have been 'ritually abused' 'within a systematic physical, sexual and emotional abuse supported by rituals and symbols' (which is RAINS own definition of Ritual Abuse ) cannot recall details of their abuse to match known Religious and Cult liturgies.
+Nothing matches or makes sense and no forensic evidence is ever found to corroborate them.
+No bones, No blood, No paraphernalia, No idols, No images, No photos, No videos and No occult workbooks or liturgy.
+This complete lack of evidence is not just absent from all UK cases but was also seen when the FBI looked into a similar rash of claimed SRA cases in America.
+Special Agent Kenneth Lanning (then the FBI's expert on violent crime) confirmed that it was impossible to 'wipe' a crime scene without leaving some forensic evidence which could be discovered using the FBI's latest technical equipment.
+It is as though it never happened, because it never did.
+To highlight this problem of false narratives the SAFF published The Satanic Footprint in 1991, ( https://saff.nfshost.com/footprin.htm ) a paper providing a profile of the most often occurring claims in all cases which occurred during the height of the 1990 Satanic Panic; we then applied that profile to old and current cases.
+Using a prevalence scheme of this kind, every case of Ritual Abuse was found to have inconsistencies and contradictions about certain known facets which experts in Occultism would expect to be present in the liturgy of Satanic or Witchcraft ceremonial.
+For example; a case would often be said to involve 'voodoo' motifs when Ackavoudoun is completely alien to European Witchcraft.
+In a substantial number of cases narratives would confuse motifs of Witchcraft (the remnants of ancient European Pantheism) with motifs and accoutrements of Satanism and Devil Worship (an anti-religion which inverts the Dualism of Christianity).
+Witchcraft and Satanism actually live in different cosmoses and are never mixed by practitioners, yet self-styled victims continually confuse the two because the film industry, from which they get most of their 'memories' about Occultism, takes liberties to dramatise and horrify.
+In short assurances by Ms Hanson that evidence exists in certain studies confirming that Ritual Abuse occurs in some cases involving multiple victims, is simply wrong.
+Her expertise is wanting because she and the people who originally recorded the data cannot tell which occult motifs and actions in the self-styled victim's narrative are true and which are false.
+For instance SAFF has done sterling work on the prevalence of child-abuse by priests ( https://saff.nfshost.com/blackmus2.htm ) and in some of these cases abuse occurred within churches, and involved religious imagery and objects (e.g. a priest penetrating a child's vagina with a crucifix).
+That would only be 'Ritual Abuse' if the Church itself demanded it in its liturgy; which it does not.
+If such a case did occur involving Church paraphernalia (as in the Crucifix incident) it would indicate perverted Sadism by a renegade priest and not indicate complicity of the priest's Church.
+Then why do believers in SRA immediately assume that perverts who use occult regalia to fascinate children are performing these disgusting acts as part of the rites of Satanism or Witchcraft when the liturgy of Witchcraft and Satanism is well known and does not contain any such requirements?
 Though the SAFF has a 30 year record of hunting down 1000s of sexually abusing priests, we have never ever said that they do it because of their Church Liturgy.
-But when the term Ritual Abuse is leveled at Satanists and Witches, the tacit misunderstanding is that a unique type of extreme abuse is being perpetrated which is concomitant with their spiritual and religious beliefs.
-This is what people like Ms Hanson and NAPAC and Hydrant think, and this fundamental error is at the root of why claims of Satanic Ritual Abuse are astonishingly still prevalent after 37 years of every previous case failing.
+But when the term Ritual Abuse is leveled at Satanists and Witches, the tacit misunderstanding by the untutored is that a unique type of extreme abuse is being perpetrated which represents the aim of their spiritual and religious beliefs.
+This is what people like Ms Hanson and NAPAC and Hydrant think, and this fundamental error is at the root of why claims of Satanic Ritual Abuse are astonishingly still prevalent even after 37 years of every previous case failing.
 Anyone who has tracked real cases of child-abuse knows that all of it is evil, but that the motivation of the average perpetrator has nothing to do with any religious or spiritual aim, good or bad.
-Thus it is a logical error for Ms Hanson to suggest that there is a ritualistic motivation at the root of cases.
+Thus it is a logical error for Ms Hanson to insist that there is a ritualistic motivation at the root of some cases and that these must be defined as a special kind of abuse called 'Ritual Abuse'.
+Child Abuse is Child Abuse.
 The dastardly nature of multiple abuse cases cannot be explained away by references to an imaginary Ritual and Satanic compulsion.
 The one does not prove the other.
-In sum, her paper rehearses and re-presents very old cases which were proven untrue back in the day, ( did she think everyone had forgotten about them? ) and the only new 'evidence' appears to be sets of mangled statistics which are in themselves contentious.
-Her paper may have satisfied NAPAC and the NPCC of the existence of Satanic and Ritual Abuse, but it has not produced any new evidence to persuade me that claims of Ritual Abuse are anything other than a gravy-train for the ever-expanding mental health industry. '
+In sum, Ms Hanson's paper rehearses and re-presents very old cases which had already been proven untrue back in the day, and the only new 'evidence' appears to be sets of mangled statistics which are in themselves contentious as I will show later in my paper.
+Her research may have satisfied NAPAC and the NPCC about the existence of Satanic and Ritual Abuse, but it has not produced any new evidence to persuade me that claims of Ritual Abuse are anything other than what 37 years of wasted police resources have already shown them to be; a gravy-train for the ever-expanding mental health industry and religious zealots on the make '

-Mike Salter on The Great AwakeningMs Hanson's list of references includes many papers by Michael Salter, an Australian and prolific proponent of belief in SRA (see many items on SAFF website and https://saff.nfshost.com/mikesaltersra.htm ).
+Mike Salter on The Great AwakeningMs Hanson's list of references includes many papers by Michael Salter, an Australian and prolific proponent of belief in SRA (See https://saff.nfshost.com/mikesaltersra.htm ).
 This 5 minute clip from a 2021 Australian TV documentary, The Great Awakening , illustrates the difficulty that crusaders like him have in reconciling the terms Ritual Abuse and Satanic Ritual Abuse.
 The purpose of the programme was to warn that right-wing QAnon activists from the U.S. were influencing the political scene in Australia by hi-jacking the government's historical sex abuse inquiry to get the term 'Ritual Sexual Abuse' into the government's official apology for historic abuse in the institutions of State.
-The implication of the left-leaning programme was that politically active right-wing conspiracyloons from QAnon were trying to validate and promote their fundamental belief that a Satanic Elite ran Western society and did so by abusing and killing children and that inclusion of Ritual Sexual Abuse by the prime minister Scott Morrison would confirm that to the world.
+The implication of the left-leaning programme was that politically active right-wing conspiracyloons from QAnon were trying to validate and promote their fundamental belief that a Satanic Jewish Elite ran Western society and did so by abusing and killing children and that the inclusion of the phrase 'Ritual Sexual Abuse' by the prime minister Scott Morrison in his official apology would confirm that to the world.
 The fight was on to stop the QAnon's getting control of the narrative and, ironically, Mike Salter was interviewed to call out the QAnons Satanic allegations.
 You can see and hear him do so by clicking on the title-screen (right).
-So here we have a classic example of Salter playing down the very Satanic claims that he had earlier supported on the SMART website populated by the very same Conspiracyloons!
-That is because, in great measure, the framework for the Satanic Ritual Abuse Myth was created by U.S. Conspiracyloons in the early 1980s and taken up and employed by UK child-protectionists in the late 1980s devoid of the lunatic claims, to make it more palatable to a British audience.
-In the event Scott Morrison DID use the term 'Ritual Sexual Abuse' in his televised apology in parliament and in doing so enshrined it into Australian child-protection.
-Which is, more or less, what Salter and Ms Hanson appear to be wanting to do in Britain.
-Although it is common practice for the 'Satanic' appellation to be dropped in favour of Ritual Abuse, in today's literature, believers in SRA simply cannot seem to dispense with Satan and always revert to using it as a Prime Cause.
-Without it they have nothing.
+So here we have a classic example of Salter playing down the very Satanic claims that he had earlier supported on the SMART website, populated by the very same Conspiracyloons which often regurgitated the very same motifs in his own data as self-styled SRA victims worked-up these elements by networking with other 'survivors' on the internet and cross-pollinated ideas!
+You can see a whole tranche of similar stories about the New World Order Illuminati Elite here: https://saff.nfshost.com/archersatanseminar2023.htm where, in 2023 an International conference for spreading that nonsense was held in England and attended by dozens of self-styled 'victims' 'witnessing' to how they had personally experienced being crucified by Satanists who were Catholic Priests in tunnels under the Vatican!
+That is because, in great measure, the framework for the Satanic Ritual Abuse Myth was created by U.S. Conspiracyloons in the early 1980s and taken up and employed by UK child-protectionists in the late 1980s, devoid of the lunatic claims, to make it more palatable to a British audience.
+In the event Scott Morrison DID use the term 'Ritual Sexual Abuse' in his televised apology in parliament and in foolishly doing so enshrined it into Australian child-protection.
+Which is, more or less, what Salter and Ms Hanson appear to be wanting to do in Britain, to establish a chimera of Satanic Ritual Abuse as a reality when it doesn't exist.
+Although it is common practice for the 'Satanic' appellation to be dropped in favour of Ritual Abuse, in today's literature, believers in SRA simply cannot dispense with Satan because their 'victims' are continually reminding them of it.

-Front Cover of SAFF paper warning about the incorporation of Ritual Abuse in Working Together guidelinesBut look here: Twenty eight years go (1998) in response to a reformulation of the Working Together guidelines by the British government, the SAFF presented a 40 page submission paper to the Department of Health to warn them of the dangers in allowing the term Ritual Abuse to be amalgamated into the proposed standard definitions of abuse for all Social Workers.
+Front Cover of SAFF paper warning about the incorporation of Ritual Abuse in Working Together guidelinesBut look here!
+Twenty eight years ago (1998) in response to a reformulation of the Working Together guidelines by the British government, the SAFF presented a 40 page submission paper to the Department of Health to warn them of the dangers in allowing the term Ritual Abuse to be amalgamated into the proposed standard definitions of abuse for all Social Workers.
 In it we stated:

 Those social workers who had supported the idea of Satanic Ritual Abuse closed ranks to hide the blunders.
 They tried to amalgamate the profile of 'multiple perpetrator family and friends abuse' under 'Organised Abuse'.
 From then on, for those who still believed that Satanic Ritual Abuse existed, the term 'Organised Abuse' became a secret code for 'Satanic Ritual Abuse'.
 They would have never dared to admit it publicly then, for the media were taking a deep interest in the hysteria which was spreading throughout social work, but as time passed the Satan Hunters in social work continued to pursue this madness and represent, 'Satanic Ritual Abuse' within their clique as a subset of 'Organised Abuse'.
 With the coming of New Labour and new ministers who have little recollection of what went before the Satan Hunters have made their game-play and pressed the Department of Health into officially accepting the reality of Satanic Abuse by insisting that the term 'Ritual Abuse' should be officially recognised.